-- Pericardial mesothelioma: With this type of mesothelioma, tumors first develop in the lining of the heart (the pericardium).
-It can cause an irregular heartbeat or heart murmurs, chest pain, and shortness of breath.
+- Pericardial mesothelioma: With this type of mesothelioma, tumors first develop in the heart’s lining (the pericardium).
+It can cause an irregular heartbeat, heart murmurs, chest pain, and shortness of breath.

 - Testicular mesothelioma: This rare form of mesothelioma starts in the tunica vaginalis (testicle lining).
 It often causes swelling or masses of tissues to form around the testicles, according to the Mayo Clinic.

-Because mesothelioma can develop in different parts of the body — and the symptoms of mesothelioma can mimic more common, less deadly illnesses — it’s important for patients to tell their doctor about any exposure to asbestos in the past.
+Because mesothelioma can develop in different parts of the body — and the symptoms of mesothelioma can mimic more common, less deadly illnesses — it’s important for patients to tell their doctor about any previous exposure to asbestos.
 This can help doctors make a proper diagnosis and start treatment as soon as possible.

-Ovarian cancer accounts for only 3% of female cancer cases, but it’s the most deadly.
-Ovarian cancer causes more deaths than any other form of women’s reproductive cancers.
+Ovarian cancer accounts for only 3% of female cancer cases but is the most deadly.
+Ovarian cancer causes more deaths than other women’s reproductive cancers.

 The International Agency for Research on Cancer (IARC) confirms asbestos exposure is a leading cause of this cancer.

 This cancer is rare but often attributed to asbestos exposure.
 Inhaled asbestos fibers become trapped in the larynx (voice box).
-Like in other organs, scar tissue forms and eventually turns into a tumor.
+Like in other organs, scar tissue forms and eventually becomes a tumor.
 Surgery followed by chemotherapy and radiation is the typical course of treatment for this asbestos disease.